AdobeDocs/experience-platform.en/help/rtcdp/destinations/destination-details-page.md

 ## [!UICONTROL Dataflow runs]

 The [!UICONTROL Dataflow runs] tab provides metric data on your dataflow runs to batch destinations.
-Totals for the number of activated and skipped profile records are displayed, as well as a list of individual runs and their particular metrics.
+A list of individual runs and their particular metrics is displayed, along with the following totals for profile records:

+* **[!UICONTROL Profile records activated]**: The total count of profile records that were created or updated for activation.
+* **[!UICONTROL Profile records skipped]**:  The total count of profile records that are skipped for activation based on profile exits or missing attributes.

 ![](./assets/details-page/dataflow-runs.png)

->[!IMPORTANT]
+>[!NOTE]
 >
->Skipped [!DNL Profile] records do not indicate failures or errors.
-A profile may be skipped for activation based on profile exits or missing attributes in the dataflow run.
+>Dataflow runs are generated based on the destination dataflow's schedule frequency.

 To view the details of a particular dataflow run, select the run's start time from the list.
-The details page for a dataflow run contains additional information such as the size of data processed and a list of any errors that occurred.
+The details page for a dataflow run contains additional information such as the size of data processed and a list of any errors that occurred with details for error diagnostics.

 ![](./assets/details-page/dataflow.png)